pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

 the `resource_id` has already been prepared, the Plugin MUST reply `0 OK`.

-If this RPC failed, or the CO does not know if it failed or not, it MAY choose to call `NodePrepareResource` again, or choose to call `NodeUnprepareResource`.
+If this RPC failed, or kubelet does not know if it failed or not, it MAY choose to call `NodePrepareResource` again, or choose to call `NodeUnprepareResource`.